albertogg/IPLocator/README.markdown

 ## University

-This app was done for distributed systems a course on computer engineering on [Universidad Católica Andrés Bello, Caracas, Venezuela.][ucab]
+This app was done for distributed systems a course on computer engineering on [Universidad Católica Andrés Bello][ucab],Caracas Venezuela.

 This is a [@albertogg][alberto] app.